chptiger/notesPHP/README.md

-2. Integrate with JWT token and barryvdh/laravel-cors JWT token used for HTTP Authentication varryvdh/laravel-cors used for fixed CORP problerms.
+2. Integrate with JWT token and barryvdh/laravel-cors JWT token used for HTTP Authentication barryvdh/laravel-cors used for fixed CORS problerms.

 3. test phpunit & postman
 	export PATH=./vendor/bin:$PATH
 	phpunit